almachelouche/middleman/content/email/IN/prospect/016/ecosport_all.md

 color='''white'''
 segmentif = ["(user.CustomAttribute['Segment'] == 'B')"]

-	copy = '''Bring home a car with new beginnings this Onam.
+	copy = '''When you purchase a Ford, you don't just buy a great vehicle - you become part of our family.
+And family deserves the best.<br /><br/ >Bring home a car with new beginnings this Onam.
 It's time to start afresh.
     <br /><br/ >
     Buy a <span style="font-weight:bold">Ford EcoSport</span>, get <span style="font-weight:bold">4g Gold Coin + Exchange Bonus of &#8377;15,000* + 8.15% Interest Rate*</span>
     <br /><br />